xyst/writings/explain-leetcode.md

 - Underlying, a directly acyclic graph of updates.
 - Need to update layer by layer.
 Example: a -> b, a -> c, (a, b, c) -> d.
 Therefore need to maintain the layer index?
 - Doesn't matter.
 Just spread all the changes in whatever order.
 (That's why it's called a spreadsheet?)

+## 630. Schedule as many one-off tasks as possible, no overlapping, each task having a length and a deadline

+- The end result will look like...
+A ladder shape of task lengths, one after another; and a dented shape of deadlines behind them.
+- No point to idle between two tasks.
+- Sort the result by the deadline?
+If two adjacent tasks (Task A before Task B) have Deadline A > Deadline B, we can swap them without violating their deadlines.
+And by means of bubble sort, we can sort the whole result by the deadline.
+- So, sort all the tasks by the deadline, drop some, so will be the result.
+- So, go through each task, either keep or drop it, iterate?
+Need to keep track of "how long for how many tasks, at best" in a map.
+- No, it's slow for some examples.
+- Sort by the length instead?
+- Consider the first task in the result.
+It can always be replaced by a shorter task without problems.
+Then, by induction, yes.
+- Sort by length; take the first task, or drop if cannot meet its deadline, repeat.
+- May be useful one day.